Can mindfulness training make young kids better students?

 Next comes some thoughts about how we all breathe involuntarily.
 “Your body breathes without you having to think about it . . .
 What makes it mindful?”
 And an explanation that you can take deep breathes when overwhelmed, as the monster–it can apparently shape shift–transforms itself into a rough ship on a rocky sea to represent piloting yourself through swirly emotions.

 “The great thing about mindfulness is that it’s not complicated,” says Brackett.
-“It’s not like you have to sit on a cushion for in Nepal for three hours to benefit from this. . . .
+“It’s not like you have to sit on a cushion in Nepal for three hours to benefit from this. . . .
 It’s just tied to sitting still, and there are different ways of practicing these skills.”
 For Chaudhary, the hope is these lessons can inspire parents and schools to continue encouraging the ideal in their own ways.
 “We’re serious about this notion of helping every student get an education they love,” he says.
 “It’s important to note that’s a really holistic thing.”